How to Choose a Survival Knife: Your Most Important Tool in an Emergency

 - Price: Around $25

-The Mora Companion is one of the best values available in a fixed-blade knife.
-The stainless-steel blade is easy to sharpen and far less prone to corrosion than carbon steel, making it a solid choice for users who want low maintenance.
-It reliably handles common survival tasks such as processing wood for tinder and fuel, shelter construction, and food preparation.
-While the Companion is technically a three-quarter tang rather than a full tang, this is a justified exception as it is exceptionally robust, and has proven durable over decades of real-world use.It has earned a permanent place in my own survival kit so I regularly recommend it to clients.
+It reliably handles common survival tasks such as processing wood for tinder and fuel, basic shelter construction, and food preparation.
+While the Companion is technically a three-quarter tang rather than a full tang, this is a justified exception.
+It is exceptionally robust and has proven its durability over decades of real-world use.

-- Mora Garberg Carbon
+Mora Garberg Carbon (Heavy-Duty Survival Knife)

 - Blade length: 4.3 inches